Detailed guide to visit Damnoen Saduak floating market in Bangkok

 The floating market comprises three smaller markets: Ton Khem, Hia Kui, and Khun Phitak.
 Ton Khem is the largest market and is on Khlong Damnoen Saduak.
 Hia Kui is parallel to Khlong Damnoen Saduak and has souvenir shops on the canals banks to sell goods to larger tour groups.
 Khun Phitak is about 2 kilometers (1.2 miles) south of Hia Kui which is the smallest and least crowded market of the threes.

 The floating market is full with tourists.
 As such, the wares tend to be overpriced.
 Bargaining is a common practice, although usually the vendors will agree on a prices discount within a few Thai baht.
 You can find canoe cooks preparing and selling boat noodles.
 Some complains that the floating market also lacks cultural authenticity, although it remains a popular destination for both foreign and domestic tourists.
+To make sure you can truly enjoy the local vibe at Damnoen Saduak floating market, check out this tour offering by Inspitrip.
+The tour guide will show you where those hidden gems are and avoid the tourist traps (Transport, boat rides, and lunch are included)

 Wandering the small stalls that are located on the banks, local handicrafts, assorted silks, handcrafted jewelry and other small trinkets can be bought.
 There are also plenty of the Bangkok souvenirs to be found here.
 You can find both in the small stalls and aboard the vendors floating crafts a tasty local product on offer include mini coconut pancakes, boat noodles cooked in a rich, meaty broth, and delicious coconut ice cream.